top of page

 It is important not to ignore or disown our child part.

 Being aware of our younger part when it emerges, listening to it, and seeing what it is trying to tell us is key here.
-But the response does not have to be ‘child’.
-Sometimes we need to say to ourselves, ‘I can hear your pain child part, but I am going to let my adult part come foreground to deal with this.’
+Our younger part may need to be looked after, but our response to stress and relational difficulties does not have to be ‘child’.
+Sometimes we need to say to ourselves, ‘I can hear your pain child part, but right now I am going to let my adult part come foreground to deal with this.’

-Our child part is much needed.
-Being playful, and allowing wonder, and curiosity into our lives can help develop meaningful connections and supportive networks.
+Our child part is also much needed.
+It represents our playful, creative side.
+Allowing wonder, silliness, and curiosity into our lives can help develop meaningful connections and supportive networks.
 Anyone for a weekend of cosplay at Premier Inn?

 Recent Posts